Climate Change & Energy

 - Compact urban form: avoiding sprawl and car dependency through urban density, transit oriented development and infill.

 Did you know that the GHG emissions from municipal operations count for less than 2% of the entire carbon footprint of the City of Kingston?
 No matter what the City does to reduce emissions we can't reach our reduction targets without the help of citizens and businesses.

-Check out the toolkit for lots of great tips on reducing your personal carbon footprint.
+Check out the Climate Action toolkit for lots of great tips on reducing your personal carbon footprint.